tektoncd/dashboard/DEVELOPMENT.md

 GET /v1/namespaces/<namespace>/taskrun/<taskrun-name>
 Get a Tekton TaskRun by name
+Returns HTTP code 200 and the given TaskRun in the given namespace if found Returns HTTP code 404 if an error occurred getting the TaskRun

 GET /v1/namespaces/<namespace>/pipelineresource
 Get all Tekton PipelineResources
-Returns HTTP code 200 and a list of PipelineResources in the given namespace Returns HTTP code 404 if an error occurred getting the PipelineRun list
+Returns HTTP code 200 and a list of PipelineResources in the given namespace Returns HTTP code 404 if an error occurred getting the PipelineResource list

 GET /v1/namespaces/<namespace>/pipelineresource/<pipelineresource-name>
 Get a Tekton PipelineResource by name
+Returns HTTP code 200 and the given PipelineResource in the given namespace if found Returns HTTP code 404 if an error occurred getting the PipelineResource

 GET /v1/namespaces/<namespace>/log/<pod-name>
 Get the logs for a Pod by name
+Returns HTTP code 200 and the pod's logs in the given namespace if found Returns HTTP code 404 if an error occurred getting the logs or no pod was found by name in the given namespace

 GET /v1/namespaces/<namespace>/taskrunlog/<taskrun-name>
-Get the logs for a TaskRun by name- get log of <taskrun-name> taskrun
+Get the logs for a TaskRun by name-
+Returns HTTP code 200 and the logs from a TaskRun

+Example payload response:

+{
+ "PodName": "run-pipeline0-pipeline0-task-bk48w-pod-0fd388",
+ "Steps": [
+  {
+   "ContainerName": "build-step-git-source-pipeline0-git-source-lqzds",
+   "Logs": [
+    "{\"level\":\"warn\",\"ts\":1554153223.112332,\"logger\":\"fallback-logger\",\"caller\":\"logging/config.go:65\",\"msg\":\"Fetch GitHub commit ID from kodata failed: \\\"ref: refs/heads/master\\\" is not a valid GitHub commit ID\"}", "{\"level\":\"info\",\"ts\":1554153223.7619479,\"logger\":\"fallback-logger\",\"caller\":\"git-init/main.go:100\",\"msg\":\"Successfully cloned \\\"https://github.com/ncskier/tekton-pipeline-config\\\" @ \\\"master\\\" in path \\\"/workspace/git-source\\\"\"}"
+   ]
+  },
+  {
+   "ContainerName": "build-step-kubectl-apply",
+   "Logs": [
+    "task.tekton.dev/build-push created",
+    "task.tekton.dev/deploy-simple-kubectl-task created",
+    "pipeline.tekton.dev/simple-pipeline created"
+   ]
+  },
+  {
+   "ContainerName": "nop",
+   "Logs": [
+    "Build successful"
+   ]
+  },
+  {
+   "ContainerName": "build-step-credential-initializer-ml54v",
+   "Logs": [
+    "{\"level\":\"warn\",\"ts\":1554153217.318807,\"logger\":\"fallback-logger\",\"caller\":\"logging/config.go:65\",\"msg\":\"Fetch GitHub commit ID from kodata failed: \\\"ref: refs/heads/master\\\" is not a valid GitHub commit ID\"}", "{\"level\":\"info\",\"ts\":1554153217.3199604,\"logger\":\"fallback-logger\",\"caller\":\"creds-init/main.go:40\",\"msg\":\"Credentials initialized.\"}"
+   ]
+  },
+  {
+   "ContainerName": "build-step-place-tools",
+   "Logs": null
+  }
+ ]
+}

+Returns HTTP code 404 if an error occurred getting the logs or TaskRun pod was found by name in the given namespace

 GET /v1/namespaces/<namespace>/credentials
-Get all credentials by name in the given namespace
+Get all credentials by name in the given namespace Returns HTTP code 503 if an error occurred getting the credentials Returns HTTP code 200 and the given credential as a Kubernetes secret in the given namespace with a blanked out password if found, otherwise an empty list is returned

 GET /v1/namespaces/<namespace>/credentials/<id>
 Get a credential by ID

-GET /v1/websocket/logs
-WIP, get a websocket stream of logs
+Returns HTTP code 503 if an error occurred getting the credential Returns HTTP code 200 and the given credential as a Kubernetes secret in the given namespace with a blanked out password, otherwise an empty list is returned

 GET /v1/namespaces/<namespace>/knative/installstatus
-Get the install status of a Knative resource group .
+Get the install status of a Knative resource group.
 The request body should contain the resource group to check for.
 Shorthand values are accepted for Knative serving and eventing-sources: use ("component": "serving" or "eventing-sources").
 Any Kubernetes group can be used too, for example: `extensions/v1beta1`

 Returns HTTP code 204 if the component is installed (any Kubernetes resource can be provided) Returns HTTP code 400 if a bad request is sent
-Returns HTTP code 417 (expectation failed) if the resource is not registered Note that a check of the resource definition being registered is performed: not that pods are running and healthy.
+Returns HTTP code 417 (expectation failed) if the resource is not registered

+Note that a check of the resource definition being registered is performed: not that pods are running and healthy.
 ```